 Products, services and equal competition | Ministry of Economic Affairs and Employment, Finnish Food Authority, National Supervisory Authority for Welfare and Health, Finnish Transport and Communications Agency, Finnish Competition and Consumer Authority

 The Ministry of the Interior is the ministry that oversees internal security and immigration, as well as activities such as policing.
 Its key tasks include legislative drafting and the strategic planning, control and supervision of its administrative sector.

 On 28 April 2016, the Government issued a resolution on a national strategy to tackle the shadow economy and economic crime during the period 2016–2020.
 The resolution required that a separate action programme be developed for the implementation of the strategy in practice.
-Both the strategy and the action programme were prepared by the Ministry of the Interior.

 The projects included in the action programme are related to one of the strategy’s four key projects.

 - Securing the functioning of the market and healthy competition by improving the scope for businesses and citizens to act appropriately, reducing the administrative burden, and stepping up the fight against and preventing corruption

 - Proactive intervention in shadow economy activities and economic crime, and shaping attitudes